isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/architecture.md

 ### Specifications

 Headless Adaptive Forms specification provides a detailed information on all the components, constraints, and methods available for Headless Adaptive Forms.
-The specification is available in [HTML](https://git.corp.adobe.com/pages/livecycle/af2-docs/spec/0.10.0/index.html) and [PDF](https://git.corp.adobe.com/pages/livecycle/af2-docs/spec/0.10.0/index.pdf) formats.
+The specification is available in [PDF](/help/assets/Headless-Adaptive-Form-Specification.pdf) formats.

-### HTTP API
+### HTTP and JS API

-HTTP APIs allow you to list, fetch, validate, submit, track submission status of headless forms.
+[HTTP APIs](https://opensource.adobe.com/aem-forms-af-runtime/api/) allow you to list, fetch, validate, submit, track submission status of headless forms.

+[JS APIs](https://opensource.adobe.com/aem-forms-af-runtime/jsdocs/) helps you use Headless Adaptive Forms with any JavaScript based UI framework.

 ### Visual Studio Code Plugin

-Visual Studio Code extension to help create a valid JSON representation.
-It provides intellisese support and validation for JSON representation of forms.
+[Visual Studio Code extension](/help/assets/adaptive-form-builder-0.10.0.vsix) to help create a valid JSON representation.
+It provides IntelliSense support and validation for JSON representation of forms.

 ![JSON Form Model And Rendition](/help/assets/rendered-headless-form.png)